Optimal Binary Classifier Aggregation for General Losses: Results for Binary Classification

 \subsection{Examples of Different Losses}

-To further illuminate Theorem \ref{thm:gamesolngen}, we detail a few special cases in which $\ell_{+}, \ell_{-}$ are explicitly defined.
-These losses may be found throughout the literature; for further information, see \cite{RW10}.
-The key functions $\Psi$ and $g^*$ are listed for these losses in \Cref{tab:alllosses}, and in most cases plotted in \Cref{fig:specaggalg}.
-We can see that the nonlinearities used for $g^*$ are all sigmoids, which arises solely from the minimax structure and the box constraints inherent in the classification game (more details in Section \ref{sec:proofdisc}).
+To further illuminate Theorem \ref{thm:gamesolngen}, we detail a few special cases in which $\ell_{\pm}$ are explicitly defined.
+These losses may be found throughout the literature (see e.g. \cite{RW10}).
+The key functions $\Psi$ and $g^*$ are listed for these losses in Appendix \ref{sec:taboflosses}, and in many cases in \Cref{fig:specaggalg}.
+The nonlinearities used for $g^*$ are sigmoids, arising solely from the intrinsic minimax structure of the classification game.